Insidious: The Last Key trailer found to be unsuitable to show before Minecraft, Frozen and Lego videos on YouTube

 Two pre-roll ads seen on YouTube in late December 2017 and early January 2018 for the 15-rated (PG-13 rated in the US) horror film, Insidious: The Last Key .
-Both ads featured a number of scenes in quick succession and tense sound
+Both ads featured a number of scenes in quick succession and tense sound effects:

 a.
 The ad opened with a shot of a house in the dark and then showed a young woman walking through it.
 She was shown looking at some medical instruments on a table before being thrown backwards by a force.
 She was then depicted

-character said, People who need help with hauntings come to me, but this house is my family's house.
+female character said, People who need help with hauntings come to me, but this house is my family's house.
 I'm going to find it and I'm going to finish it.
 In the final scenes of the ad a male character said, Lisa there's someone right in front of you.

-you.
 Lisa replied, I don't see anything.
 A hand was shown reaching out to her in the dark and then a sudden shot of a grinning creature with fanged teeth was shown next to a woman.

 The ad was seen before a video of songs from Frozen, a video about how to build a Lego fire station and a video of the children's cartoon PJ Masks.

 b.
 The ad opened with a young woman lying on a floor immobile, bloodied and distressed while a humanoid creature crept towards her and then probed at her with claw-like fingers and pierced her skin.
 At the same time another female

-said, People with matters that can't be explained, come to me.
+character said, People with matters that can't be explained, come to me.
 But this one is different.
 This was my family's house.
 A male character than stated, I'm going to count back from five, four, three, two and a number of brief scenes were shown,

 including a woman's eyeballs turning to white, a huddled female figure on the floor in the dark, a woman lying on a bed screaming and a screaming woman appearing and then disappearing behind someone.
 In the final scene of the ad a woman was shown slowly

 opening a suitcase and a creature suddenly leapt from it.